Like to listen? Click here

 Seated next to an insightful CFO at a friend’s birthday bash, they mentioned exploring meditation.

-There is nothing to do but inhale/exhale.
-In this one breath we let everything be as it is.
-Closing our eyes, we may listen to ambient sound – a dog, a car, a bell - as we allow the possibility of ourselves, the scruffy work-in-progress we are, to simply bob to the surface.
+Nothing to do but inhale/exhale.
+In one breath we let everything be as it is.
+Closing our eyes, we may listen to ambient sound – a dog, a car, a bell -as we allow the possibility of ourselves, the scruffy work-in-progress we are, to bob to the surface.

 How to begin?
 Be imperfect!